nuuuwan/lk_parliament_docs/tests/data/en.md

 36. **Use of information and communication technology** -
     2. The performance, security, safety and accuracy of the public entity’s computerized financial management and other information systems shall be ensured by periodic review and evaluation as prescribed.

+    - ( 1) There shall be developed an effective computerized systems for carrying out the functions of the General Treasury and the functions specified in this Act .

 37. **Foreign grants and Domestic grants made to the Government** -
     1. The Secretary to the Treasury shall, subject to the approval of the Cabinet of Ministers have the authority to sign all agreements with foreign governments, or international organizations in respect of foreign grants or receive any grant from other foreign donors or domestic donors on behalf of the Government, except where a public entity is authorized by the Cabinet of Ministers in writing to sign such agreements and receive such grants.